wandb/docs/docs/ref/python/wandb_workspaces/reports.md

 **Attributes:**

  - `project` (str):  The name of the W&B project you want to load in.
 The project specified appears in the report's URL.
  - `entity` (str):  The W&B entity that owns the report.
 The entity appears in the report's URL.
  - `title` (str):  The title of the report.
 The title  appears at the top of the report as an H1 heading.
  - `description` (str):  A description of the report.
 The description appears underneath the report's title.
- - `blocks` (LList[BlockTypes]):  A list of one or more HTML tags, plots, grids, runsets, or more.
+ - `blocks` (LList[BlockTypes]):  A list of one or more HTML tags,  plots, grids, runsets, and more.
  - `width` (Literal['readable', 'fixed', 'fluid']):  The width of the report.
 Options include 'readable', 'fixed', 'fluid'.